bynayt/CDMBootcamp2026/README.md

-This template is a copy of TinyTapeout Bootcamp 2026.
+This template copies TinyTapeout Bootcamp 2026.